HTTP

 fetchAll(requests)

-Perform multiple HTTP requests in parallel (sync).
-Each request is a string URL or object with url (and optional method, headers, body).
+Each request is a string URL or an object with url (and optional method, headers, body).

 "https://api.example.com/a",